Master’s in Psychology

 In all of these programs, you will find degrees that are offered as Master’s of Science and others that are listed as Master’s of Arts.
 So what is the difference, and does it matter to your goals and aspirations?

-Answering the last question first, no, there’s not much practical different between an MA and an MS in the field.
+Answering the last question first, no, there’s not much practical difference between an MA and an MS in the field.
 You’re not going to miss out on that dream job because you are a few letters off in the alphabet.

 But there are some distinctions between the two degrees:

 In those PhD programs that award master’s degrees along the path to a doctorate, you’ll almost always earn a Master of Science in psychology.
-The doctoral training in a PsyD or PhD is by nature scientific.
+The doctoral training in a PsyD or PhD is, by nature, scientific.
 But many stand-alone master’s programs offer a Master of Arts (MA) in psychology instead.

 Your Master’s Thesis Will Be The Centerpiece of Your Master’s Degree in Psychology Program